From Ethiopia to Libya, Sudanese refugees are facing endless displacement

 Clashes between militias, police, and the Ethiopian army near the camps have exacerbated the refugees’ plight, while health services have deteriorated sharply.
 This worsening violence drove over 8,000 refugees to abandon the Kumer and Awlala camps and stage sit-ins near the Kumer camp or within the forests of Awlala.

-“Eventually, I decided, along with over 4,000 other refugees, to return on foot to Metema, the Ethiopian city where our journey began,” Mahmoud said.
-This decision followed the authorities’ attempt to relocate them to the new Aftit camp near Shahadi in the Amhara region, which they refused due to ongoing regional insecurity and attacks by Fano militias.
+“Eventually, I decided, along with over 4,000 other refugees, to return on foot to Metema, the Ethiopian town where our journey began,” Mahmoud said.
+This decision followed the authorities’ attempt to relocate them to the new Aftit camp near Shahadi in the Amhara region, which they refused due to ongoing regional insecurity and attacks by Fano militiamen.

 Sudanese refugees in the Shahadi area of the Amhara region, Ethiopia, on their journey back to Sudan, August 11 (Photo: RD)